evidenceworks/amendment-history-monitoring/README.md

 python verification/verify_core.py --output /new/empty/core-output
 ```

-The Core runner compares newly computed quantities only after the four fits and uses strict `atol=1e-10, rtol=0` semantics.
-Core does not claim to rerun every registered sensitivity: M_any is the same binary-any representation used by S5, while the complete S1–S6 rerun belongs to the Full source audit.
+Core fits the four model variants before comparing fresh outputs with the reference results.
+Comparisons use `atol=1e-10` and `rtol=0`.
+The complete S1–S6 rerun is part of the [full source audit](full-audit.md).

-## Repository boundary
+## Repository contents

-The repository includes code, the compact minimized derivative, authentic retained primary replicate arrays, aggregate scientific references and accepted figures.
-It excludes the 827 MB raw CSV, fixed predictions, serialized models, fitted design matrices, submission Office files and unpublished review material.
+The repository includes the analysis code, compact data, retained primary replicate arrays, reference results and figures.
+It does not include the 827 MB raw CSV, fixed predictions, serialized models, fitted design matrices, submission files or unpublished review material.

-Licensing is summarized in the root `LICENSE` file.
-Original code is MIT licensed; original documentation, figures and aggregate outputs are CC BY 4.0.
-These licenses do not relicense the NYC source or minimized source-derived records; see `source.md` and `LICENSES/`.
+Code written for the project is licensed under MIT.
+Original documentation, figures and aggregate outputs are licensed under CC BY 4.0.
+NYC source data and source-derived records keep their source terms and are not relicensed here.
+See [`LICENSE`](LICENSE), [`LICENSES/`](LICENSES/) and [`source.md`](source.md).

-The analysis is retrospective, same-city and predictive rather than causal.
-Recorded signoff is an administrative milestone, not physical completion, intervention benefit or deployment readiness.
+The study is retrospective and predictive within one city.
+Recorded signoff is treated as an administrative milestone rather than physical completion, intervention benefit or deployment readiness.